 We conducted a 5-fold cross-validation ten times to find the optimal setting.
 For each run, we select the optimal setting by the highest overall success rate (weighted by gesture group) and the highest time responsiveness (lowest total duration).

-Our 12-motor-impaired-participant study shows that PersonalTouch improved overall success rate by 20.2% over the default gesture recognizer.
+Our 12-motor-impaired-participant study shows that PersonalTouch significantly improved overall success rate by 20.2% over the default gesture recognizer.

 For further information of our system and study, please refer to the paper.